 Facebook Groups Facebook Pages Perfect if you have an already large Perfect if you want to target people that following and have a team helping you aren't following you.
 Perfect if you want to attract new people to your group.
 Perfect if spend your campaign budget digitally. you do not want to spend your campaigns budget on adverts.
-Positives: Positives: Negatives: Negatives: Builds a • Can't do paid Content isn't as Only the page effective unless community. advertising can post boosted posts or you spend.
-Anyone can post content. in the group. paid Ads. • You can use To keep on Can't track how budget, you will Your paid advertising. well your posts need to pre- You can content/posts are performing. schedule posts plan what to are quaranteed to reach anyone People who & track them. post from launch to end of who follows the don't follow your group, won't see voting. group. your content.
-Pages are always public, You can't so you will need schedule posts. to set up your page the day vou want to launch it.
+Positives: Positives: Negatives: Negatives: Builds a • Can't do paid Only the page Content isn't as effective unless community. advertising can post • Anyone can post boosted posts or content. you spend. in the group. paid Ads. • You can use To keep on Can't track how budget, you will • Your paid advertising. well your posts need to pre- You can content/posts are performing. schedule posts plan what to are quaranteed to reach anyone People who & track them. post from launch to end of who follows the don't follow your group, won't see voting. group.
+Pages are your content.
+You can't always public, schedule posts. so you will need to set up your page the day vou want to